-The Bank provides sufficiently by specific provision for any impairment and additionally, makes a minimum collective provision of 1% of the net loans portfolio as required by the regulator.
-Refer Disclosures made under 7.2 for details of impaired loans and relative specific provision made during 2013.
+The Bank provides sufficiently by specific provision for any impairment and additionally, makes a collective provision of the net loans portfolio higher than 1% as required by the regulator.
+Refer Disclosures made under 7.2 for details of impaired loans and relative specific provision made during 2015.